triton-inference-server/hugectr_backend/docs/user_guide.md

 ## Design Goals:
 * **Hierarchical Framework**: The design of HugeCTR adopts a hierarchical framework, decoupling the model weight and embedding table, the GPU cache is used to accelerate the embedding vector look up efficiency in the inference process.
 * **Concurrent Model Execution**: Multiple models (or multiple instances of the same model) can run simultaneously on the same GPU or on multiple GPUs.
-* **Extensible Backends**: The inference interface provided by HugeCTR is based on a hierarchical framework , which can be easily integrated with backend API that allows models to be extended with any execution logic implemented in Python or C++.
+* **Extensible Backends**: The inference interface provided by HugeCTR is based on a hierarchical framework, which can be easily integrated with the backend API that allows models to be extended with any execution logic implemented in Python or C++.
 * **Easy Deployment of New Models**: Updating a model should be as transparent as possible and shouldn’t affect inference performance.
 This means that no matter how many models need to be deployed, as long as it is a model trained by HugeCTR, it can be loaded through the same HugeCTR backend API.
 The user only needs to change configuration files for different models.

 ## HugeCTR Inference Framework